-Normal (center) position: The light illuminates when any door is opened or unlocked by the keyfob.
-The light turns off after 30 seconds when all doors are closed.
+Normal (center) position: The light illuminates when the lift gate or glass hatch is opened.
+The light turns off when the lift gate or glass hatch is closed.

-OFF: The light does not illuminate regardless of door position or lock status.
+OFF: The light does not illuminate regardless of lift gate position or lock status.

-HOMELINK® UNIVERSAL TRANSCEIVER (if so equipped)
+HOMELINK® UNIVERSAL TRANSCEIVER

-The HomeLink® Universal Transceiver provides a convenient way to consolidate the functions of up to three individual hand-held transmitters into one built-in device
+The HomeLink® Universal Transceiver provides a convenient way to consolidate the functions of up to three individual hand-held transmitters into one built-in device.